When I was in the Wharton School of Finance (many decades ago), a topic that came up was the “risk-reward ratio”.

 I always felt that if you knew what you were doing, risky stuff could safely yield the best returns.
 Being highly leveraged (in other words, borrowing huge amounts, like more than 100%) to do deals is considered risky.

-The Risk-Reward theory works well only in a gambling casino wherein roulette, for instance when a “conservative” bet is on red or black, there is only a 53% chance you will lose all your money.
+The Risk-Reward theory works well only in a gambling casino.
+For instance, when a “conservative” bet is on red or black, there is only a 53% chance you will lose all your money.
 If you win, you double your money.
-In 1000 bets, you will lose at last 6% of your money to the “casino grind.”
+In 1000 bets, you will lose at last 6% of your money to the casino.

 You may have to think about that one for a few seconds before you get the joke.